WELLfed Board of Trustees

 Tracey is a director and social entrepreneur with a background in strategy, leadership and behaviour change.

-She is a co-founder and director of The Good Registry, a social enterprise that directs consumer spending on gifts towards good causes.
-Her governance portfolio includes serving as Chair of the Wellington Regional Economic Development Agency, and as a member of the boards of Whānau Āwhina Plunket, the Wellington Regional Stadium Trust, and the Digital Media Trust.
-She is a volunteer for the Howard League for penal reform, providing literacy tutoring at Arohata Prison.
+She is a co-founder of The Good Registry, a social enterprise that directs consumer spending on gifts towards good causes.
+Her governance portfolio includes serving as Chair of the Wellington Regional Economic Development Agency and Education New Zealand, and as a member of the boards of Whānau Āwhina Plunket, the Wellington Regional Stadium Trust, and the Digital Media Trust.
+A former Chair of WELLfed, Tracey also volunteers with us in literacy and numeracy support.
 Tracey grew up in Palmerston North, and these days lives in Island Bay with her partner Gary Scott.
 They have two adult children.

 Ana Fa’aololo Patelesio